mhkeller/layercake/src/content/examples-ssr/Multiline.md

 A multiline example with a quadtree tooltip.
 This is an interesting example because the data exists in a few different structures:

-1. We're loading data from a "wide" format where each series has its own column name.
+1. We're loading data from a "wide" format CSV file  where each series has its own column name.
    ```
    [
      {